-Our youngest children are cared for in the first floor Nursery.
+Our youngest children are cared for in the first-floor Nursery.
 Here we create a warm, accepting atmosphere where trust is formed, helping our tiny ones to be comfortable and happy.
 Children will have time for exploration and plenty of cuddling.
-If your baby or toddler needs you to stay for a few minutes or the entire service, you are most welcome.
-Parents are asked to leave cell phone information at the Information Desk.
+Parents are asked to leave a cell number at the Information Desk.
 If a child is unhappy and cannot be comforted in a reasonable period of time, you will be contacted.
-Another option is for parents and babies to view the service on the monitor in the Cry Room directly across from the Nursery.
-There are lots of options for children who need to take their time separating.
+Another option is for parents and babies to view the service in the Cry Room, directly across from the Nursery.

-Becoming comfortable with the church, their caregivers and peers is the goal for these youngsters.
-A warm, loving staff helps our little ones transition from home to church.
+A warm, loving year-round staff helps our little ones transition from home to church.
 Children will have lots of time for free play.
-World of Wonder, a simple curriculum with monthly themes, helps them explore a preschooler’s world through stories, finger plays, art materials, movement and music.
-A snack and chalice ritual are also part of the program.
-Parents are encouraged to stay with their child until they feel comfortable in this setting.
+Though this is primarily play time, it includes World of Wonder, a take-home program with monthly themes that helps them explore their world through stories, art, movement and music.
+Parents are welcome to stay with their child until they feel comfortable in this setting.

-Our Houses, Our Homes is a curriculum designed to help Kindergarteners feel at home in the world.
-It includes the concepts of birth and death, and being comfortable with one’s body.
-Christmas is the time for building a stable for Jesus’ birth and reenacting the nativity.
-By exploring being at home in their church, building a home for something small and a special house for themselves, we hope children will experience the spirituality of family and a larger understanding of community.
+Our Houses, Our Homes is a curriculum designed to help Kindergartners feel at home in the world.
+It explores the concepts of birth and death that are presented with age-appropriate learning experiences that include a visit from a pregnant mom to hear a baby’s heartbeat, watching the journey of a butterfly from its beginnings as a caterpillar, and a visit to Lone Fir Cemetery to honor the full cycle of life.
+There is also an opportunity to create a village of houses in which the children get to paint and decorate large boxes that become their homes for a few Sundays during the year.
+By exploring being at home in their church, we hope children will experience the spirituality of family and a larger understanding of community.
 Parents provide essential support by assisting in the classroom throughout the year for this very labor intensive, but very fun, curriculum.

 1st & 2nd Graders

 Treasure Hunting will be the focus for our 6– and 7-year-olds.
-Each week, through games, crafts, songs and stories, children will explore themes, which illustrate Unitarian Universalist Principles.
-For example, the first week the children will treasure hunt among themselves to find people “who have curly hear," "who have a sibling” or “who like chocolate ice cream.”
-The story and discussion that follow the "hunt" emphasize the idea that Unitarian Universalists treasure people’s differences and similarities.
-This lesson illustrates our first Principle.
+Each week, through games, crafts, songs and stories, children will explore themes which illustrate Unitarian Universalist Principles.
+For example, the first week the children will treasure hunt among themselves to find people “who have curly hair,” “who have a sibling” or “who like chocolate ice cream.”
+The story and discussion that follow the hunt emphasize the idea that Unitarian Universalists treasure people’s differences and similarities.
+This lesson illustrates our first Principle (see inside front cover).

-Themes focus on treasuring our own feelings and compassion for others, exploring our Unitarian Universalist faith, our world community, and ways we are all interconnected.
+Themes focus on treasuring our own and other’s thoughts and feelings, exploring our Unitarian Universalist faith, our world community, and the interconnected web of life.

 3rd & 4th Graders